cs4241-20a/a2-shortstack/README.md

 feedback, as well some important bug catches.
 All bugs that were found from testing were fixed before submitting.

-###Test Tasks
-These were the tasks given to each user.
+These were the tasks given to each user:

-1.)
-Add a few rows of game stats to the table.
+1. Add a few rows of game stats to the table.

-2.)
-Modify one of the rows of stats.
+2. Modify one of the rows of stats.

-3.)
-Delete a row of stats.
+3. Delete a row of stats.

-4.)
-Download the table data as a CSV file and verify the contents match the data in the tables.
+4. Download the table data as a CSV file and verify the contents match the data in the tables.

-###Test 1
+Test 1
-1.) **Participant Last Name:** Hunt
+1. **Participant Last Name:** Hunt

-2.) **What problems did the user have with your design?**
+2. **What problems did the user have with your design?**
 	An error occurred that result in the values in the table being null.
 	I acknowledged this out loud, not thinking it would interrupt the test.
 	The user then said they didn't even see the totals and averages table